-Another visitor to Kingston Lacy, who described herself as aged between 46-55 years of age, female and straight, shared her very personal experience of being married to a man who hadn't come to terms with his sexuality and feared being his true self due to societal prejudices.
-She revealed how this not only had a significant impact on her ex-husband, but also her, commenting that:
+Another visitor to Kingston Lacy, who described herself as aged between 46-55 years of age, female and straight, shared her very personal experience of being married to a man who

 As the ex wife of a closeted gay man (who is still only partially out) I know that fear and prejudice still exists in the UK.
 Prejudice from the straight community affects straight men and women as well as gay men and women, because it pushes individuals into hiding and the wearing of a mask.
 There are still far too many men and women who feel they cannot come out, and try to force themselves into being straight.
 Confronting prejudice is needed for straights as well as gays!